 Of course, your mortgage specialist will need your completed mortgage application to officially begin the process.
 The other materials can be gathered before you even start looking for a home.
 Your application and offer letter or contract of sale, however, can only be obtained once you have decided what home you want to buy and are ready to extend an offer.

 Remember that every offer is unique and could take more or less time than you expect.
-Collecting as much of the paperwork needed for mortgage application as possible ahead of time will enable you to place an offer when you are ready and can help your home buying process move along more quickly.
+Collecting as much of the paperwork needed for a mortgage application as possible ahead of time will enable you to place an offer when you are ready and can help your home buying process move along more quickly.

 Looking for more advice about purchasing a home?
 Contact our mortgage team today.